 Do you have a favorite myth?
 Friday the 13th means bad luck?
 Throwing a pinch of salt over your shoulder will end bad luck?
-There are a lot of superstitions and myths out there, but the ones Kotz Heating, Cooling & Plumbing are concerned about are the myths surrounding your furnace or other home heating system.
+There are a lot of superstitions and myths out there, but the ones Kotz Heating, Cooling & Plumbing is concerned about the myths surrounding your furnace or other home heating system.
 Here are a few examples:

 - You can save money by using portable space heaters